 Sports, activities for Thanksgiving

-In 1913, leadership expanded Folsom’s offering to help inmates observe Thanksgiving.
+In 1913, leadership expanded Folsom’s offering to help observe Thanksgiving.
+Warden Johnston was transferred to San Quentin, but the new warden at Folsom continued the observance.

-After his transfer to San Quentin, Warden Johnston continued the practice.
+After transferring to San Quentin, Warden Johnston continued the tradition.

-“Thanksgiving was observed at San Quentin prison Thursday, all branches of prison work being suspended and a continuous moving picture exhibition given in the chapel for the benefit of the prisoners,” reported the Marin County Tocsin, Nov.
+“Thanksgiving was observed at San Quentin prison (with) all branches of prison work being suspended.
+(There was also a) continuous moving picture exhibition given in the chapel for the benefit of the prisoners,” reported the Marin County Tocsin, Nov.
 29, 1913.
-“The usual roast pork and goose dinner, garnished with all the Thanksgiving trimmings, was served to 1,900 … prisoners in the immense new dining room and even the ‘incorrigibles’ received their share of the treat.
-During the meal the prison band played for the diners.”
+“The usual roast pork and goose dinner, garnished with all the Thanksgiving trimmings, was served to 1,900 prisoners in the immense new dining room.
+Even the ‘incorrigibles’ received their share of the treat.
+During the meal, the prison band played for the diners.”

 Recreational activities were added to the events.

-“While requiring work from each prisoner physically able, it is also found advisable to have a reasonable amount of recreation.
+“While requiring work from each prisoner physically able, it is also advisable to have a reasonable amount of recreation.
 Therefore, athletic games, particularly baseball, are encouraged.
 Selected motion pictures are shown weekly.
-Once each year on Thanksgiving we have an athletic field day and once each year, usually New Years Day, some form of entertainment.
-The pictures are entertaining and instructive and being selected with care have an educational value, and the athletic games indulged in make for physical fitness,good disposition, and are also helpful in discipline,” he wrote in his 1917-18 biennial report.
+Once each year on Thanksgiving, we have an athletic field day and once each year, usually New Years Day, some form of entertainment.
+The pictures are entertaining and instructive and being selected with care have an educational value.
+The athletic games indulged in make for physical fitness,good disposition, and are also helpful in discipline,” he wrote in his 1917-18 biennial report.

 By the 1920 report, San Quentin’s Thanksgiving field day had expanded.